 Performance unit awards may be affected by a named executive officer's termination of employment or the occurrence of certain corporate events.
 If the executive's employment with the Company is terminated by the Company for any reason, with or without cause, or the executive resigns (in either case, other than by reason of death or disability) prior to the maturity date of the performance unit award, then no amount shall be paid in respect of the award.
-If, prior to the maturity date, the executive's employment with the Company terminates either by reason of death or or because the executive is determined by the board of directors or the Compensation Committee to be subject to a disability, then the executive shall be eligible to receive a pro-rated performance unit award, taking into account the time that the executive was employed during the performance period prior to the date of such termination.
+If, prior to the maturity date, the executive's employment with the Company terminates either by reason of death or because the executive is determined by the board of directors or the Compensation Committee to be subject to a disability, then the executive shall be eligible to receive a pro-rated performance unit award, taking into account the time that the executive was employed during the performance period prior to the date of such termination.
+The performance unit awards granted to each recipient in 2012 and 2013 are payable in cash and in 2014 are payable in common stock of the Company.